 That’s almost an apples to oranges analogy, though, considering we’re talking about smell and not sight here.
 Dogs have such a superior sense of smell because they have up to 300 million olfactory receptors in their noses, compared to about six million in our own noses.
 That’s as many as 50 million more receptors dedicated just to the ability to take in smell, while the part of their brain that actually processes those smells is actually 40-times larger than our own.
 What this translates to is a greater capacity for deciphering the most minute details of a given scent.
 For example, to equate that back to the “3,000-mile” analogy, a dog-cognition researcher at Barnard College, Alexandra Horowitz, describes this heightened ability with the example of our own ability to smell something like sugar added to our morning cup of coffee.
 For us, maybe a teaspoon of sugar would create a recognizable smell in that cup of coffee.
 But to a dog, that same teaspoon of sugar could be detected in one million gallons of water.
 That’s the equivalent of two Olympic-sized swimming pools worth of water.

-According to new research, of all the fascinating things we know and can try to wrap our minds around involving a dog’s ability to smell, new research has just uncovered a really unique perk made possible by their noses.
-And it’s potentially more valuable to some humans than dogs themselves.
+Of all the fascinating things we already know and can try to wrap our minds around involving a dog’s ability to smell, new research has just uncovered a really unique perk made possible by their noses.
+AI’s potentially more valuable to some humans than dogs themselves.

 For years, select service dogs have been trained to respond to and even sometimes sense epileptic seizures before a person has one.
 While it might sound like one of the more abstract types of service for a dog, there hasn’t been a sufficient body of scientific evidence to either prove these dogs are effective or how some are able to do this.
 The research recently published in Scientific Reports suggests that it’s actually an odor emitted by humans during epileptic seizures that canines are able to detect, likely allowing us to train them more effectively.